Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 Arguing inductively we conclude that the chamber is either a linear chain of cells as claimed or a cycle.
-The possibility that it is a cycle is easily excluded since the phase difference between $s$ and $t$ is well-defined and monotonic as we move along a chain of cells.
+The possibility that it is a cycle is excluded since the phase difference between $s$ and $t$ is well defined and monotonic as we move along a chain of cells.

-For the final part note that the chamber is an open subset of the universal cover $\C$ of $\PP\mor{\Lambda}{\CC} - \{ Z(s)=0,Z(t)=0\}$.
+For the final part note that the chamber is an open subset of the universal cover $\C$ of $\PP\Hom{\Lambda}{\C} \setminus \{ Z(s)=0,Z(t)=0\}$.
 If the chain of cells is doubly-infinite then it is the entirety of $\C$.
-Otherwise it is a proper simply-connected open subset of $\C$ and is therefore biholomorphic to $\U$ by the Riemann Mapping Theorem. \end{proof}
+Otherwise it is a simply-connected open strict subset of $\C$ and is therefore biholomorphic to $\U$ by the Riemann Mapping Theorem. \end{proof}